 The American Feed Industry Association publishes news releases surrounding its legislative and regulatory work, important political announcements, association events and more.
 See our most recent news below.
 For more information or to be added to our distribution list, contact Victoria Broehm, AFIA’s director of communications.

 The American Feed Industry Association depends heavily on the dedication and involvement of members who volunteer annually to serve on committees that further the success of the association’s mission, objectives and programs.
-AFIA thanks these volunteer members and the companies they represent for their service, as many long-term projects have been tackled because of their extra efforts.
+AFIA thanks these volunteer members and the companies they represent for their service.

 The American Feed Industry Association is now accepting applications for the 2019 Feed Facility of the Year (FFY) program.
 Sponsored by AFIA and Feedstuffs, the FFY program is designed to be a world-class benchmarking program for the animal food industry.
 It recognizes overall excellence in feed manufacturing operations, emphasizing safety, quality, regulatory compliance, employee development and overall operating efficiencies.

 The American and European feed industries, represented by the American Feed Industry Association (AFIA) and the European Feed Manufacturers’ Federation (FEFAC), have renewed their longstanding partnership to increase mutual cooperation on sustainable feed production, feed safety management, communication, trade and pre-competitive research.
 The memorandum of understanding (MOU), signed during FEFAC’s 60th anniversary event on 6 June 2019, is expected to generate significant synergies for the respective member associations and feed companies, offering global joint project and partnership opportunities.

 The American Feed Industry Association has opened registration for its 49th Liquid Feed Symposium, being held Sept.
 10-12, in Omaha, Neb.